-The two-stage Aster missile is a high-agility and high-manoeuvrability defence missile for deployment against incoming sea skimming anti-ship missiles which use evasive terminal manoeuvres and re-attack modes.
-In anti-missile mode the Aster 15 has a range of 15km.
+The two-stage Aster missile is a high-agility and high-manoeuvrability defence missile for deployment against incoming sea-skimming anti-ship missiles, which use evasive terminal manoeuvres and re-attack modes.
+In anti-missile mode, the Aster 15 has a range of 15km.
 Aster also provides protection against manned and unmanned aircraft to a range of 30km.

 The EDO Model 980 ALOFTS active low-frequency towed sonar provides long-range detection and classification capability against submarines.
 ALOFTS comprises a variable depth sonar (VDS) towed body with a towed array.
 The frigate has two triple-barrelled lightweight torpedo launchers and is armed with the Eurotorp A244S torpedo.

 The frigate has the capacity to operate a single medium-size helicopter in the 10t class.
 The helicopter deck at the stern, approximately 22m×16m (360m²), has a single landing spot.
 The hangar is fully equipped with helicopter support and maintenance systems.
-The frigate carries an additional 15 aircrew for helicopter flight operations.
+The frigate carries 15 additional aircrew for helicopter flight operations.

-The Republic of Singapore Air Force will fly the shipborne helicopter and helicopter mission crew will be from the Republic of Singapore Navy.
+The Republic of Singapore Air Force will fly the shipborne helicopter and the helicopter mission crew will be from the Republic of Singapore Navy.
 In January 2005, MINDEF placed an order for six Sikorsky S-70B Seahawk helicopters to operate from the frigates.

 The radar, installed in a radome on top of the main mast, carries out long-range air and surface surveillance and weapon control.
 The Herakles radar is integrated with the Aster air defence missile system.

 The frigates surface search and navigation radar is the Terma Scanter 2001, operating at I-band.

 The vessel’s electronic support measures (ESM) system is the Rafael C-PEARL-M radar intercept.
-C-PEARL-M is a lightweight ESM system consisting of two line replaceable units (LRU) – an antenna unit and a receiver-processor unit – which provide automatic detection, data measurement and identification of threats.
+C-PEARL-M is a lightweight ESM system consisting of two line replaceable units (LRU) – an antenna unit and a receiver-processor unit – which provide automatic detection, data measurement, and identification of threats.

 Three Sagem Défense Sécurité (formerly EADS Defence & Electronics) new-generation Dagaie systems (NGDS) are fitted.
-Each system consists of a pair of two-axis launchers with 12 infrared, radar or acoustic decoys.
+Each system consists of a pair of two-axis launchers with 12 infrared, radar, or acoustic decoys.

 The frigate is powered by four MTU 20V 8000 diesel engines in a combined diesel and diesel (CODAD) configuration.
 Each engine is rated at 8,200kW.
 The engines drive two shafts with constant pitch propellers.

-The cruise and maximum speeds are 18kt and 27kt and the range is 7,200km (4,000nm).
+The cruise and maximum speeds are 18k and 27k and the range is 7,200km (4,000nm).